SamuelCochrane/mkdocs-blog/docs/posts/15 Minute Crying Session.md

 The music creates a norm: Here are other people being sad, it isn't a big deal if I join them.

-The [[Timeboxing|Timeboxing]] creates context: It allows your brain to [[Hyperfocus]] on the emotion without being distracted by other things that come up.
+The [[Time Boxing|Time Boxing]] creates context: It allows your brain to [[Hyperfocus|Hyperfocus]] on the emotion without being distracted by other things that come up.
 It's similar to setting a meditation timer.
 If your brain starts thinking about chores, it's easy enough to remind it you only have 5 minutes left and can deal with the chores after.

 All of this creates a safe place to grieve, to be "not ok".
 This makes it useful for dealing with [[Emotional Blockage|Emotional Blockage]], which is often caused by not having a safe context to let out trapped emotions.